-Duffy received his J.D. from the University of San Francisco.
-While at U.S.F., Duffy was a member of the Law Review, served on the Student Budget Committee, and received the CALI award for being the top student in Torts.
-Duffy sat on the Faculty-Student Steering Committee at the Leo T. McCarthy Center for Public Service and the Common Good.
-Duffy clerked for the Honorable Maura Corrigan of the Michigan Supreme Court and for the United States Attorney in San Francisco.
+Magilligan received his J.D. from the University of San Francisco.
+While at U.S.F., he was a member of the Law Review, served on the Student Budget Committee, and received the CALI award for being the top student in Torts.
+Magilligan sat on the Faculty-Student Steering Committee at the Leo T. McCarthy Center for Public Service and the Common Good.
+During law school, Magilligan learned how to try cases by watching experienced prosecutors at the United States Attorney’s Office, San Mateo District Attorney’s Office, and San Francisco District Attorney’s Office during Kamala Harris’s tenure.
+Magilligan learned how to write during his clerkship with the Honorable Maura Corrigan of the Michigan Supreme Court.

-- In 2020, Duffy helped secure an eight-figure settlement for a woman who suffered catastrophic injuries in a car accident on Highway 5 just north of downtown Los Angeles.
+In 2020, Magilligan helped secure an eight-figure settlement for a woman who suffered catastrophic injuries in a car accident on Highway 5 just north of downtown Los Angeles.

-- In 2019, John Thyken and Duffy recovered over $1.5 million for three small business owners displaced by a fire that started when an unlicensed driver crashed into the building where they leased space for their businesses.
+In 2019, John Thyken and Magilligan recovered a 7-figure settlement for three small business owners displaced by a fire that started when an unlicensed driver crashed into the building where they leased space for their businesses.
 After three years of litigation with insurance companies for the landlord, the neighboring property owner, and the driver, the CPM team prevailed and obtained a substantial recovery for the small business owners.

-- In 2017, Duffy prosecuted three international drug traffickers in a three-month jury trial.
+In 2017, Magilligan prosecuted three international drug traffickers in a three-month jury trial.
 The trial was the culmination of a multi-year DEA investigation which resulted in the seizure of approximately $4 million worth of cocaine, methamphetamine, and United States currency.

-- In late 2016 and early 2017, Duffy convicted a domestic abuser of first-degree murder, a jealous ex-boyfriend of second-degree murder, and a scorned lover of conspiracy to murder in three separate jury trials.
+In late 2016 and early 2017, Magilligan convicted a domestic abuser of first-degree murder, a jealous ex-boyfriend of second-degree murder, and a scorned lover of conspiracy to murder in three separate jury trials.